Friday, August 31, 2012

 1/3 cup extra-virgin olive oil

-Cut the corn off the cobs and put it in a large bowl.
+Cut the corn off the cobs and put the kernels in a large bowl.
 Cut the potatoes into chunks, and add them to the bowl with the corn, followed by the string beans.
 Add the olive oil, parsley and shallot, toss, and season to taste with salt and pepper.
 Add more oil if it seems dry.
+Divide onto four plates; sprinkle with optional feta as desired.

-Yield: 4 as a main course; 6 or so as a side
+Yield: 4 as a main course; 6 as a side

 Posted by Lecia Phinney at 2:20 PM